philipp-hellwig/IRT-shiny-webapp/README.md

 # Item Response Theory (IRT) web-app
 Item Response Theory (IRT) is a paradigm primarily used to design and evaluate test items (e.g., multiple choice tests, questionnaires, etc.).
 This project implements a web-app that visualizes how parameter changes affect the probability density functions of different IRT-models.
+The educational goal of this app is to develop a better intuition for the parameters of the models.

 The available models are:
 1. Rasch model